 Once washed, rinse the whole car off with a nice gentle stream of water from the hose.
 At this point we want to flood the panels with water to help remove as much water from the surface as possible, so there’s less to dry.

-Grab The Big Green Sucker and mist each side of the cloth with 3-4 sprays of our Boss Gloss detailing spray.
+Grab the Twisted Pro Sucker or The Big Green Sucker and mist each side of the cloth with 3-4 sprays of our Boss Gloss detailing spray.
 We use Boss Gloss as its formula is amazing for this job.
 It adds more lubrication for the towel to make it glide over the surface, it also helps draw more water into the cloth as well as helping the light trailing water spots evaporate faster and cleaner too.
 It also leaves a pretty stunning finish!